Constraints on the inflaton potential from scalar-induced gravitational waves and primordial black holes: Conclusion

 \section{Conclusion}

 The exploration on PBHs has aroused increasing interest in physics community in recent years.
-Besides its possibility as a natural candidate of DM and the source of BHB merger events, another research hotspot is the relevant SIGWs that can be produced with PBHs simultaneously as a second-order effect.
-Since the detection of the potential SGWB in the PTA band, especially in the NANOGrave 15-year data set, SIGWs have become a promising interpretation in addition to the GWs from SMBHBs.
-To generate intensive SIGWs with certain amplitudes and frequencies, the usual single-field SR inflation is not enough, and a USR phase is needed, in order to enhance the primordial power spectrum on small scales.
+Besides its possibility as a natural candidate of DM and the source of BHB merger events, another research hotspot is the relevant SIGWs produced with PBHs simultaneously as a second-order effect.
+Since the detection of the potential SGWB in the PTA band, especially in the NANOGrav 15-year data set, SIGWs have become a promising interpretation in addition to the GWs from SMBHBs.
+To generate intensive SIGWs with certain amplitudes and frequencies, the usual SR inflation is not enough, and a USR phase is needed, in order to enhance the primordial power spectrum on small scales.
 The USR phase can be realized by imposing a perturbation on the background inflaton potential, and to determine the position and shape of this perturbation is the purpose of our work.
+For comparison, we verify the robustness of our conclusions against two different background inflaton potentials: the KKLT and Starobinsky models, and the similar results confirm the generality of our work.

-In this paper, we construct an anti-symmetric perturbation $\delta V(\phi)$ in Eq. \eqref{VVV} with three parameters: $\phi_0$, $\sigma$, and $A$ [or equivalently, $A_0$ in Eq. \eqref{VAA}], describing the position, width, and slope of $\delta V(\phi)$, and these model parameters further determine the SIGW spectrum.
-In addition to the SIGWs from the USR inflation, we also consider the GW spectrum from the merger of SMBHBs, which is characterized by another two parameters: the amplitude $A_{\rm BHB}$ and spectral index $\gamma_{\rm BHB}$.
-Altogether, we encounter a Bayesian analysis with five model parameters, which can be performed via the \texttt{PTArcade} code, with their prior distributions summarized in Table \ref{table.1}.
+In this paper, we construct an anti-symmetric perturbation $\delta V(\phi)$ in Eq. \eqref{VVV} with three parameters: $\phi_0$, $\sigma$, and $A$ (or equivalently, $A_0$ in Eq. \eqref{VAA}), describing the position, width, and slope of $\delta V(\phi)$, and these model parameters further determine the SIGW spectrum.
+In addition to the SIGWs from the USR inflation, we also consider the GW spectrum from SMBHBs, which is characterized by another two parameters: the amplitude $A_{\rm BHB}$ and spectral index $\gamma_{\rm BHB}$.
+Altogether, we encounter the Bayesian analysis with five model parameters, which can be performed via the \texttt{PTArcade} code, with their prior distributions summarized in Tables \ref{table.1} and \ref{table.2}.

 Our work is composed of three steps.
-First, in order to reduce computation cost and obtain preliminary results for reference, we directly set the parameter $A_0$ to 0, so that the plateau in the USR region is perfect.
-The posterior distributions of the two parameters $\phi_0$ and $\sigma$ can be found in Eqs. \eqref{2phi2sigma}, and we clearly observe the negative correlation in their joint posterior distribution in Fig. \ref{fig1}, with strong parameter degeneracy.
+First, in order to reduce computation cost and obtain preliminary results for reference, we directly set the parameter $A_0=0$, so that the plateau in the USR region is perfect.
+The posterior distributions of the two parameters $\phi_0$ and $\sigma$ can be found in Eq. \eqref{2phi2sigma}, and we clearly observe the negative correlation in their joint posterior distribution in Fig. \ref{fig1}, with strong parameter degeneracy.